wlads/reefpoints/source/posts/2014-05-03-guarding-with-arrays.md

 tags: ruby, ruby on rails
 ---

-This week I ran I applied a pattern I've been using for years to two separate pull requests from our devs.
+This week I applied a pattern I've been using for years to two separate pull requests from our devs.
 (I like to review almost all of the code that DockYard devs write)

-In both cases I was able to help them refactor their code to use an iterator as code guard instead of conditional statements.
+In both cases I was able to help them refactor their code to use an enumerator as code guards instead of conditional statements.
 Let's take a look at each example:

 ```ruby